How UBC Stephen Ministry works

 UBC Stephen Leaders

-Union Baptist Church Stephen Leaders are the pastors, other church staff members, and lay leaders who are equipped to direct Stephen Ministry in our congregation.
+The Union Baptist Church Stephen Leaders are the Pastor, Associate Ministers, and lay leader who are equipped to direct Stephen Ministry in our congregation.
 UBC Stephen Leaders have gifts and skills in areas such as leadership, teaching, and organizing people, along with a heart for caring ministry.

 Stephen Leaders establish and direct Stephen Ministry in a congregation.
 We build awareness of Stephen Ministry within the congregation and community.